✅ Using ROW_NUMBER() (Recommended)

 AND E1.Department = E2.Department

-AND E1.EmployeeID > E2.EmployeeID;
+AND E1.EmployeeID > E2.EmployeeID;Explanation:

 - The self-join finds duplicate

-(Salary, Department)
+(Salary, Department).

 - It deletes the record where

-is greater, keeping the lowest EmployeeID
+EmployeeID is greater, keeping the lowest EmployeeID.

 SELECT EmployeeID, Salary, Department,